maxijonson/gpt-turbo/packages/discord/README.md

 This is done through environment variables.
 Refer to the [`.env.example`](./.env.example) file for more information on how to set this up.

 > No matter what the whitelist says, the blacklist will always take precedence.

+## The `MESSAGE_CONTENT` intent

+The `MESSAGE_CONTENT` intent is a privileged Discord bot intent that allows bots to read messages that do not directly involve them (i.e. where the bot is not mentioned or being replied to with ping enabled).
+Developers can enable it at any time on the [Discord Developer Portal](https://discord.com/developers/applications), but bots with over 100 servers need to be approved by Discord to use it.

+Fortunately, this bot can work with both the `MESSAGE_CONTENT` intent enabled and disabled.
+If you have it enabled, you'll need to set the `USE_MESSAGE_CONTENT_INTENT=true` environment variable for the bot to use the intent (on top of enabling it in the Discord Developer Portal).
+However, keep in mind the bot was designed to work with it disabled first.
+You may report any issues you encounter with it enabled.

+> There are no intent-related limitations in DMs.
+In DMs, the bot will always create a new conversation when the message is not replying to the bot's previous message.

+There are some differences in how the bot works depending on whether or not the intent is enabled:
+- When **disabled**, the user needs to consistently reply to the bot's messages with ping enabled in order for it to work.
+  - Users need to mention the bot in order to start a conversation.
+  - Users need to reply to the bot's initial response **with ping enabled** in order to continue the conversation in a thread.
+  - **Users need to reply to the bot's messages with ping enabled in a thread (created by the bot) in order to continue the conversation in the thread.**
+- When **enabled**, the user doesn't need to reply to the bot'
+  - Users need to mention the bot in order to start a conversation.
+  - Users need to reply to the bot's initial response in order to continue the conversation in a thread.
+  - **Users can send messages in the thread, without the need to reply to the bot's previous message, to continue the conversation in the thread**